 This card can be used for discounts on travel, museums, and lodging worldwide, and provides a limited amount of health insurance (but can NOT be used to waive the program's health insurance requirement).
 It is recommended, but not necessary.
 STA travel at www.sta.com issues these cards.
 In addition, bring 6-10 passport size photos.
 The group has used them on several occasions in the past when encountered with unexpected bureaucracy.

 Over the course of CRC, students reside at a mix of dorm-style university accommodations and modest hotels "close to the action," which makes it easy for students to explore on their own in free time.
-It also offers opportunities to get to know people from the host countries and begin seeing the world through their eyes.
+These residential facilities also offer opportunities to get to know people from the host countries and begin seeing the world through their eyes.
 However, students should be ready for anything.
-Past CRC groups have stayed at primitive camps, slept on hard surfaces and encountered the cold bucket shower and other rustic experiences on field trips.
+Past CRC groups have stayed at camps, slept on hard surfaces, and encountered the cold bucket shower and other rustic experiences on field trips.

 Other advice from CRC alumni